Thatonecup/Thatonecup.github.io/README.md

 https://chasen-jeffries.github.io/#Home

+## General Updates:
+- You can update the background information by downloading and replacing background image.
+(Note: this will not go in the images folder)
+- You can update the icon image by downloading and replacing ico file.
+(Note: this will not go in the images folder)

 ## Documents Folder:
 Add PDF files for the following files as well as any additional documents you want to include:
 - Resume.pdf